myradotfun/myra-agent/README.md

 **Requirements:**

 - Minimum $500 in your Aster account (that's your agent's trading capital)
+  - _For beta testing, we've lowered this to $100 so you can experiment with your agent_
 - Your agent analyzes momentum from charts and market data
 - Executes trades based on _your_ strategy on Aster
 - Runs 24/7 while you sleep, touch grass, or watch the chaos unfold